After childbirth, hemorrhoids came out.

 Clinical picture of the disease

 There are two types of the disease - internal and external hemorrhoids.
-In the first case, nodes and seals are located inside the rectum, so women do not immediately pay attention to the problem that has arisen.
+In the first case, the nodes and seals are located inside the rectum, so women do not immediately pay attention to the problem that has arisen.

-There are a few of the most common:
+There are several of the most common:

 • sensation of itching and burning during bowel movements;

-• bowel movements do not bring relief;
+• bowel movement does not bring relief;

-• secretion of mucus from the anus;
+• mucus discharge from the anus;

 • frequent constipation, nodes appear on the inner walls of the rectum, which can increase in size at any time, which provokes constipation;